Severe Bleeding: How to Use a Tourniquet

 Note the time you applied the tourniquet and give this information to EMS personnel when they arrive.

 If you don't have a commercially manufactured tourniquet, you can make one using a strip of soft material 2-4 inches wide and a sturdy stick.
 Tie the stick into the material and twist to tighten the tourniquet.

-Learn to Save a Life!
-Take a First Aid CPR AED certification course Today!
+Learn how to apply a tourniquet and care for many other emergencies in a First Aid CPR AED certification course